steadylearner/prop-passer/README.md

 This is just the reverse API of **Passers**.
 ___

-### withKeys or withProps ([Object])(Key or prop {})
+### withKeys or withProps

-It will pass key or props object to React elements.
-For React protects key and props property name you wouldn't need it.
-But you can test it with array of objects to understand what prop-passer does.
+They are to pass ey and props to every children elements.
+For React protects those property names, you wouldn't need them.

-___
+You may test them if you want to understand what prop-passer API does.

 ## Read